JOKAPER-21/SCeasar/README.md

-# Production Pipeline for Small Project
+# Production Pipeline for Small Project (Beta version)

 ## Project Structure
 - **assets** : Blender or other files for presets